SudoTV/sudo.tv/en-US/contact/index.md

 Our series are open-sourced.
 Check individual code repository for more open-source terms and licenses information.

-- Visit [Series Contribute](https://sudo.tv/contribute/series) to learn more about how to help us to improve our series.
+- Visit [Contribute on SudoTV Series](https://sudo.tv/contribute/#contribute-on-sudotv-series) to learn more about how to help us to improve our series.
-- Visit [Series Interact](https://sudo.tv/interact/series) to learn more about how to interact with us and other visitors regards our series.
+- Visit [Interact with SudoTV Series](https://sudo.tv/interact/#interact-with-sudotv-series) to learn more about how to interact with us and other visitors regards our series.

 For other questions regarding our series content, don't hesitate to contact us via email at [info@sudo.tv](mailto://info@sudo.tv).